Updated March 2018

-So… I’m going to try and keep this up-to-date.
+So… I’m going to try and keep this list up-to-date.
 If you’re looking to cook for me, please read this post and the list first.
 And talk to me- I often like to give an in-person orientation and help with cooking the first time I come over.

 If your first inclination while reading this list is to swear repeatedly on my behalf… Join the club.
 It includes me, and multiple professional chefs.
 You are always allowed to gracefully back out of cooking for me.
 I get it, I really do!

-From scratch: See anything below.
-Basically if I didn’t make it or buy it, it’s a HUGE treat.
-Especially pineapple.
-Or purple Sweet Potatoes.
-Or bison.
+- Basically if I didn’t make it or buy it, it’s a HUGE treat.
+I can be bribed with fruit!